nnirror/facet/README.md

 	- multiplies the first FacetPattern by the second.
 If `match_sizes` is false, the output FacetPattern will be the longer pattern's length, and the "missing" values from the shorter pattern will be set to 0.
 If `match_sizes` is true, both FacetPatterns will be made the same size before the calculations occur.
 	- example:
 		- `_.sine(1,100).times(_.from([0.5,0.25,0.1,1]));`
----

 ### Audio-rate operations

-Facet can load audio samples (currently only .wav files) as FacetPatterns and run arbitrary operations on them.
+Facet can load audio samples (.wav files) as FacetPatterns and run arbitrary operations on them.

  To prevent humongous computations, there are some guardrails, but even so, audio processing can increase your computer's CPU load quite a bit, and it is possible that you accidentally run a command that requires more computing power than your computer can handle in real(ish) time.
 Of course, if you're just running the command for sound design or testing purposes, you can just wait for it to complete and hear what it comes up with.
 But if the CPU% indicator goes way up, or the server seems to not be responding, just stop and restart the node server in your terminal, and try tailoring the audio commands so they are within the limitations of your machine.